Jun-del/TalentLabs/astro-blog-web-dev/src/pages/posts/post-0.md

 My name is Neoh Wei Jun, and I will be teaching you the fundamentals of web development.
 Feel free to ask any questions and correct me if I am wrong, as I am also learning from you.
 If I don't know the answer, we will find out together.

 I also plan on quickly go through the TalentLabs assignment once everyone completed it and share my thoughts on it.
-E.g., assignment 1 structure, code quality, etc. IF you have a problem with the assignment, you can also ask me for help.
+E.g., assignment 1 structure, code quality, etc. If you have a problem with the assignment, you can also ask me for help.

 ## Prerequisites